gardenbuilder-app/gardenbuilder-frontend/CONTRIBUTING.md

 ### General Code Contributions

-There are a number of [issues](https://github.com/capndave/gardenbuilder-frontend/issues) that we would love your help with.
+When contributing to this repository, please first discuss the change you wish to make in an [issue](https://github.com/capndave/gardenbuilder-frontend/issues).
+There are also a number of preexisting [issues](https://github.com/capndave/gardenbuilder-frontend/issues) that we would love your help with.
 Many of them are fairly easy and are tagged as `good first issue`.
-Most are things that I (capndave), just haven't gotten around to yet.
-Please:
+Most are things that we just haven't gotten around to yet.
+Before working on something, please:

 - [x] Ensure that no one is working on the issue by checking that no one is listed in the Assignees field of a particular issue (generally on the upper-right hand corner of the issue screen)
 - [x] If no contributor is already assigned, express your interest in working on the issue by writing a comment for that issue